ros-drivers/ros2_ouster_drivers/ros2_ouster/design/design_doc.md

 - Create a high quality ROS2 driver for the OS-1 lidar
 - Create lifecycle and component interfaces to enable new ROS2 features
 - Better handle different types of data in the driver to enable future sensors and data through interfaces.
+- Designed for future OS lidar series and expansion of processor capabilities

 Non-goals are as follows:
 - Support additional sensors from other vendors